vdbvincent/catfeeder/README.md

 The arduino drives the motor which drives the screw.
 The food is then pushed into a spilway.

 It offers a menu, througn a LCD screen, in which find :
-- Time programming : you need to set the time at fisrt power-up.
+- Time programming : you need to set the time at first power-up.
 - Alarms programming : up to 5 alarms can be set in a day to program a food distribution.
 - Food distribution : you can choose the amount of food to be dispensed and then operate the engine.